How to Become an EMT

 - Pass a criminal background check and drug test

-Requirements may vary slightly according to the training program you choose, but these four are the most common.
+Requirements may vary slightly according to your chosen training program, but these four are the most common.

 (If you aren’t CPR certified yet, check out Unitek’s CPR training here).